thekannen/MysticNote/README.md

 ## Support This Project

 If you enjoy using the DnD Scrying Notetaker Bot and would like to buy me a coffee, below is a donation link!
-Otherwise, enjoy absolutely free :)
+Otherwise, enjoy!

 [Donate via PayPal](https://www.paypal.com/donate/?business=HDGMTT3QUAEJQ&no_recurring=1&currency_code=USD)